Master of Counselling & Psychotherapy

 Course Duration and Structure

-This two year full time, or four year part time program, consists of 200 credit points.
-Students undertake a total of 16 units of study consisting of twelve coursework units (150 credit points or 75%), two placement units (25 credit points or 12.5%) and two research units (25 credit points or 12.5%).
+This two-year full time, or four-year part-time program, consists of 200 credit points.
+Students undertake a total of 16 units of study consisting of twelve coursework units, two placement units and two research relevant units.

 |CPc1||Psychotherapeutic Theories and Models|